 The cash advance feature has both pros and cons just like any other feature.
 However, when used properly it acts as an emergency fund and saves you in times of cash crunch.
 Let’s look at the benefits and drawbacks of the feature in detail.

-Not all the credit cards are eligible for cash advance feature.
+Not all credit cards are eligible for cash advance feature.
 Providing the facility is completely at bank’s discretion.
 You need to check with your bank to know whether or not your credit card has that feature.

-The cash limit on you credit card will be provided in your credit card welcome kit or in your credit card terms and conditions.
+The cash limit on your credit card will be provided in your credit card welcome kit or in your credit card terms and conditions.
 You can also check your credit card net banking account to know your total cash limit and available cash limit.
 Alternatively, you can also call your bank’s customer service helpline to get the details.

 Yes, you can withdraw cash at any bank ATM.
 However, the cash advance fee may vary from one bank’s ATM to another bank.

 The interest on credit card cash advances is similar to the interest on card transactions and will levied at a monthly percentage rate calculated on revolving credit basis.
 However, unlike card transactions there is no interest free period for cash advances and the interest will be charged from date of transaction till the payment is made in full.

 If the outstanding due on your credit card contains only cash advance, any payment made towards your credit card will be considered for cash advance.
 In case, the outstanding due contains other spends such as card transactions, EMIs, balance transfers and others, the payment received will be adjusted in a sequential order beginning with minimum amount due, which includes EMIs on loans, all applicable taxes, 5% of total outstanding; fees and other charges, interest charges, outstanding related to balance transfer, purchases and finally cash advance.
 Hence, in order to make payment towards cash advance, you need to clear all your dues.